 - Potato farming also needs high investments.

-- Potato can be damaged from heavy rain, hail, etc.
+- Potato can be damaged by heavy rain, hail, etc.

 Nutritional Benefits of Potato:

 - Potato is a very rich source of Vitamin B as well as Potassium, Iron, and Magnesium.